-- (1) The securityholder communication procedures in the Instrument are relevant to all securityholder materials sent by a reporting issuer to beneficial owners of its securities under Canadian securities legislation.
+- (1) The securityholder communication procedures contemplated by in the Instrument are applicable relevant to all securityholder materials sent by a reporting issuer to holders beneficial owners of its securities of the reporting issuer under Canadian securities legislation including.

 Securityholder materials include, but are not limited to, proxy-related materials.
-Securityholder materials include: - (a) materials required by securities legislation or applicable corporate law to be sent to registered holders or beneficial owners of a reporting issuer's securities, such as interim financial reports or annual financial statements; - (b) materials required by securities legislation or applicable corporate law to be sent only to registered holders of a reporting issuer's securities, such as issuer bid and directors circulars and dissident proxy-related materials; - (c) materials sent to registered holders or beneficial owners of a reporting issuer's securities absent any legal requirement to do so. - (2) As provided in section 2.7 of the Instrument, compliance with the procedures set out in the Instrument is mandatory for reporting issuers when sending proxy-related materials to beneficial owners, and, under section 2.8 of the Instrument, is optional for the sending of other materials.
+Securityholder materials include: - materials required by securities legislation or applicable corporate law to be sent to registered holders of securities and beneficial owners of a reporting issuer's securities, such as interim financial reports or annual financial statements and: - (b) materials required by securities legislation or applicable corporate law to be sent only to registered holders of a reporting issuer's securities, such as issuer bid and directors circulars.
+Securityholder, and dissident proxy-related materials can also include: - reporting issuer's securities absent any legal requirement to do so; an example of these types of materials would be corporate communications containing product information. - (2) As provided in section 2.7 of the Instrument, compliance with the procedures set out in the Instrument is mandatory for reporting issuers when sending proxy-related materials to beneficial owners, and, under section 2.8 of the Instrument, is optional for the sending of other materials.
 Once a reporting issuer, or another person or company pursuant to Part 6 of the Instrument, chooses to use the communications procedures specified in the Instrument for a reporting issuer, depositories, intermediaries and other persons or companies must comply with their corresponding obligations under the Instrument.